rotcivegaf/PlayHouse/README.md

 If nobody win(draw) return the playerBalance
 If lose.... lose, no recibe anything
 The win and the draw also receive: rewards = (amount * minRate) / 10000

+### Problems:
+    - Each oracle of each bet, are centralized
+    - The fee owner controls the migrate(can renounce)
+    - The fee owner controls mint of PLAY token